BestTimesToVisit.com Logo

 transport

-For inter-city travel, buses are your best bet and surprisingly comfortable!
-Companies like Cruz del Sur and Oltursa offer 'cama' (bed) or 'semi-cama' (semi-bed) seats that recline almost flat, making overnight journeys a breeze.
-Book tickets a day or two in advance, especially for popular routes like Lima to Cusco.
+For inter-city travel, consider booking overnight buses with companies like Cruz del Sur or Oltursa; they offer comfortable 'cama' (bed) seats and save you a night's accommodation.
+Book tickets a few days in advance, especially for popular routes like Lima to Cusco, to secure the best seats and prices.

 culture